Ghaziyassine/interview-Life-Saver/README.md

 ## 🚀 Overview

 **Interview-Life-Saver** is a desktop productivity tool and overlay manager built with Electron.
-It allows you to display real-time, interactive, or static content on top of your screen — without triggering detection from applications like coding test platforms (HackerRank, CodeSignal), video calls (Google Meet), or screen recording software (Xbox Game Bar, Zoom, OBS).
+It allows you to display real-time, interactive, or static content on top of your screen — without triggering detection from applications like coding test platforms (HackerRank, CodeSignal), video calls, or screen recording software (Xbox Game Bar).

 Whether you're building an internal assistant, testing anti-cheat systems, or presenting complex workflows with non-invasive overlays, this tool has you covered.